tsegaw-DS/tsegaw-DS.github.io/_pages/about.md

 3. Certificate of Appreciation for completion of the Donor Resource Tracking and Monitoring System (DRTMS), Amhara Regional State Bureau of Finance, October 31, 2020.

 4. Certificate of Project Success from BIMER Import and Export Group, Addis Ababa, February 2, 2026.
-5. Letter of Extra ordinary contribution issued by Professor Baylie Damtie Yeshita, president of Bahir Dar University
+5. Letter of recognition for extra ordinary contribution issued by Professor Baylie Damtie Yeshita, president of Bahir Dar University